theNewDynamic/oregonsadventurecoast.com/content/blog/2018-03-08-tall-ships-lady-washington-and-hawaiian-chieftain-will-soon-set-sail-for-coos-bay.md

 ---
 title: Lady Washington Sets Sail for Coos Bay April 11th – 17th!
-date: 2018-03-08T19:09:02.000Z
+date: 2018-03-08T19:09:02.000+00:00
-description: >+
-  We are thrilled to announce the Lady Washington will return to Coos Bay April 11th – 17th, 2018!
+description: "We are thrilled to announce the Lady Washington will return to Coos Bay April 11th – 17th, 2018!
 Locals and visitors will have the rare opportunity to tour this majestic tall ship and meet her crew throughout the week.
-The dockside vessel walk-on tours will be open to the public for a suggested donation of $5 per person.
+The dockside vessel walk-on tours will be open to the public for a suggested donation of $5 per person.\n\n"
 tags:
 - Beaches
 - Charleston
 - Coast
 - Coos Bay
 - Coos Bay Boardwalk
 - Educational
 - Lady Washington
 - Maritime History
 - North Bend
 - Oregon
 - recreation
 - Tall Ships
 - Tours
 - Washington
 categories:
 - Historical
-image: /img/03-08-18-lady-washingyon-sets-sali.jpg
+image: "/img/03-08-18-lady-washingyon-sets-sali.jpg"

 ---
 We are thrilled to announce the<strong> <a href="http://www.historicalseaport.org/ships/lady-washington/">Lady Washington</a> will return to Coos Bay April 11th – 17th, 2018</strong>!
 Locals and visitors will have the rare opportunity to tour this majestic <a href="http://historicalseaport.org/about-us/our-vessels/lady-washington/" target="_blank" rel="noopener noreferrer">tall ship</a> and meet her crew throughout the week.
 The dockside vessel walk-on tours will be open to the public for a suggested donation of $5 per person.